 - Increased overall body energy because the enzymatic stress on the body is now relieved and it was energy consuming.

 - Enzymes can help relief from ulcers.
 This will be more explained at the end of this article.

 You can get benefit from various types of enzymes including protease (for protein digestion), carbohydrases for carbohydrates and starch digestion, and lipase for fat digestion.
 Cellulase is best acting for fiber cellulose breakage into smaller units.
 Lactase can be used for proper digestion of dairy products.

-Pancreatin is a complex produced in spleen, including several enzymes released into intestine and bloodstream.
-It helps digestion of carbohydrates, protein and starch.
+Pancreatin is a complex produced in the spleen, including several enzymes released into intestine and bloodstream.
+It helps the digestion of carbohydrates, protein, and starch.
 Digestive enzymes supplementation taken with meals can aid better digestion with the aid of pancreatin.